ksinha49/ai-workloads/docs/summarization_workflow.md

 ## Providing the Prompts List

 The Step Function expects a list of prompt objects under `body.prompts` when the execution starts.
 Each object should contain at least a `query` string and optional `Title` used by later steps.
-The list can be supplied in two ways:
+The list can be supplied in three ways:

 1. **Execution input** – Pass the `prompts` array directly in the `StartExecution` payload.
 2. **S3 object** – Store the prompts JSON in S3 and include the bucket/key in the input.
 A Lambda (not shown here) can load the file and inject the array into `body.prompts` before the `Map` state runs.
+3. **Workflow ID** – Provide a `workflow_id` value.
+The `load_prompts` state retrieves all prompts tagged with this ID from the Prompt Engine and populates `body.prompts` automatically.

 ## Role of `file-summary-lambda`